adamralph/adamralph.github.com/_posts/2012-07-09-breaking-changes-in-xbehave-net-0-11-0.md

 	    },
 	    () => foo.Teardown())

 Similarly to disposal, the teardown is guaranteed to execute at the end of the scenario.
-This overload was actually OK but, whilst scrutinizing this part of the API, I realised that the intent could be more clearly communicated with a fluent method...
+This overload was actually OK but, whilst scrutinising this part of the API, I realised that the intent could be more clearly communicated with a fluent method...

 	Given(() =>    // 1
 	    {